exercism/javascript/exercises/concept/lasagna-master/.docs/introduction.md

 ## Parameters

-When working with parameters inside the function body, be aware of possible side effects to the original value that was passed to the function.
+When working with parameters inside the function body, be aware of possible side effects.
-In JavaScript, the behavior depends on the data type of the argument.

-- All values that have [primitive data types][mdn-primitives] are immutable in JavaScript, so if used as arguments they are _passed by value_.
+- Values of [primitive data types][mdn-primitives] are _immutable_.
-  That means you are dealing with a copy of the original value in the function body and you can modify it without affecting the original value.
+  The original value is never affected by what happens to the argument in the function body.
-- All other values (objects, arrays, functions) are _passed by reference_.
+- For all other values (objects, arrays, functions), a reassignment will not affect the original value.
-  If you modify arguments of non-primitive types, you are changing the original value outside of the function because the argument represents a reference to the original value, not a copy of that value.
+  However, if you modify such an argument (e.g. add a key to an object), that also modifies the original value that was passed in.

 By default, all parameters defined in the function declaration are optional in JavaScript.
 If you provide less arguments than there are parameters, the missing arguments will be `undefined` inside the function, see [Null and Undefined][concept-null-undefined].